Oranga Tamariki Act 1989

 1. in the case of an inspection, to detect any item of the kinds referred to in section 384B; or

-1. in the case of a search carried out under section 384C, to ensure the safety of the child or young person by detecting any harmful item, or to detect any article, drug, or substance that may not be lawfully possessed by the child or young person in the residence; or
+1. in the case of a search carried out under section 384C, to ensure the safety of the child or young person by detecting any harmful item, or to detect any article, drug, or substance that may not be lawfully possessed by the child or young person in the residence; and

-2. that any item seized during the inspection or search will, after consultation with the child or young person, be dealt with in the ways provided for by the regulations; and
+1. that any item seized during the inspection or search will, after consultation with the child or young person, be dealt with in the ways provided for by the regulations; and

 1. that any item seized during the inspection or search and subsequently handed to a constable in accordance with the regulations may be used as evidence in criminal proceedings against the child or young person.